0xJessez/tic-tac-toe/README.md

 ## Improvements
 - Various CSS visual improvements can be made and are planned i.e. animations on user score as the tally increases
+- Positioning of modal items are not accurate